koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 Practically speaking, we’ll probably want to be able to literally correct the AI without manipulation, because it’s hard to justifiably know ahead of time that the AU landscape is empowering, as above.
 Therefore, let’s build an AI we can modify, just to be safe.
 This is a separate concern, as our theoretical analysis assumes that the AU landscape is how it looks.

-But this is also a case of corrigibility just being a proxy for what we want.
+In this situation, corrigibility is just a proxy for what we want.
 We _want_ an AI which leads to robustly better outcomes (either through its own actions, or through some other means), without reliance on getting [ambitious value alignment](https://www.alignmentforum.org/posts/5eX8ko7GCxwR5N9mN/what-is-ambitious-value-learning) exactly right with respect to our goals.

 ## Conclusions I draw from the idea of non-obstruction